Spring home maintenance checklist

 Spring can be a great time to clear out clutter and start fresh.
-But, while you’re organizing closets and cleaning out cabinets, don’t forget to also tackle some basic home maintenance.
-Just like a car, some parts of your home need regular maintenance to keep them in good working condition for years to come, especially after a rough winter.
-These checklists may help make it easier to tackle spring home maintenance projects.
+But, while you’re organizing closets and cleaning inside, don’t forget to tackle some basic home maintenance.
+Just like a car, some parts of your home need regular maintenance to keep it in good working condition for years to come, especially after a the winter.
+This checklist may help make it easier to tackle prepping your home for spring.

-Rough winter weather can leave behind damage to your home's roof or gutters and downspouts, according to HomeAdvisor.
-Below are a few steps you should consider taking after the ice, snow and frigid temperatures have moved on:
+Rough winter weather can leave behind damage to your home's roof or gutters and downspouts.
+Below are a few steps to consider taking after the ice, snow and frigid temperatures have moved on.

 Tip: Remember to use caution when working on your gutters or roof, especially if you'll be on a ladder.
 If you are not comfortable inspecting and cleaning these parts of your home, contact a professional for help.